RafaelRomeroGarcia/LongitudinalCentilesFEP/README.md

 -	[CaseBaseStructuralStudy.R](CODE/CaseBaseStructuralStudy.R)-This script performs a linear regression looking for the relationship between the baseline centiles of the cohort and covariates such as age, sex or medication.
 -	[LongitudinalStructuralStudy.R](CODE/LongitudinalStructuralStudy.R)-This script performs a mixed linear regression looking for the relationship between the centiles of the cohort and covariates such as age, sex or medication.
 -	[SymptomsLongitudinalStudy.R](CODE/SymptomsLongitudinalStudy.R)-This script performs a mixed linear regression looking for the relationship between the Symptoms of the cohort and covariates such as age, sex , medication and regional centiles.
+         [CaseBaseStructuralStudy.R](CODE/CaseBaseStructuralStudy.R)-This script performs a mixed linear regression looking for the relationship between the Symptoms of the cohort and covariates such as age, sex , medication and regional centiles.